Promoting Voluntary Service Since 1945

 Join with us!

-CVSA membership is available to nongovernment organizations, that involve volunteers in their work of materially aiding people and communities in need, as well as to organizations that support or place volunteers with such efforts.
+CVSA membership is available to nongovernmental organizations, that involve volunteers in their work of materially aiding people and communities in need, as well as to organizations that support or place volunteers with such efforts.
 Membership is also available to individuals with personal or professional involvement or interest in the voluntary service and action field.

 Just as an organization is stronger than an individual, the collective experience of many organizations with common interests is more powerful than any single individual or organizations.